Eblakeiii/surfs_up/README.md

 # Summary
 Based on the statistics for June and for December, there is very little variation in the temperature, when the entire island is taken as a whole.
 However, given the island of Oahu has micro-climates, additional analysis needs to be performed on a station level.
 Ideally, select the station nearest the potential store location.
 By doing so, the information gleaned will offer more accurate temperature trends for that part of the island.

-Additional analysis is recommended taking into acount both station location and precipation.
+Additional analysis is recommended taking into account both station location and precipitation.
 Because although the temperature is warm, it could still be raining.

 ##### Additional Query 1
 Identify station ID nearest the future location of the surf shop.
 Using that station ID as the filter, perform statistical analysis of the temperature covering all years.